-Training for birds and amphibians was delivered by PI Doug Tozer on May 17, 2017 at Bird Studies Canada National Headquarters in Port Rowan, Ontario.
-Three crew members were in attendance.
-Several returning crew members did not attend the training session in Port Rowan, but did receive a refresher on field protocols from PI Doug Tozer via telephone and email prior to the start of field surveys.
+Training for birds and amphibians was delivered by PI Doug Tozer on April 29, 2018 at Bird Studies Canada National Headquarters in Port Rowan, Ontario.
 Field personnel were instructed in the project's objectives and methodology, and site selection procedures and station placement guidelines within selected wetlands.
 The amphibian and bird survey field protocols were covered in detail.
 Field personnel were also instructed in methods of reporting, safety, data entry, and assessed for their ability to use GPS instruments with adequate precision and accuracy as per the quality assurance project plan.
 Comprehension of the topics was evaluated with a written and practical test.
 All people collecting data also successfully completed the online amphibian and bird identification tests.
 A mid-field-season check was made by Doug Tozer.
 No problems were identified.

-Fish, Macroinvertebrates, and Water Quality
+Fishes, Macroinvertebrates, and Water Quality

-Canadian Wildlife Service (CWS) field crew members who worked with fishes, macro-invertebrates, and water quality sampling were trained by Jennifer Jung and Ian Smith in the Toronto Region during June and August field visits.
+Canadian Wildlife Service (CWS) field crew members who worked with fishes, macroinvertebrates, and water quality sampling were trained by Jennifer Jung and Ian Smith in the Toronto Region during June and July field visits.
 A number of crew members returned from previous years and all members participated in training on project protocols.
-The sampling protocol, technical equipment use, occupational health and safety, and field-based decision-making were covered in detail over multiple days.
+The sampling protocol, technical equipment use, occupational health and safety, and field-based decisionmaking were covered in detail over multiple days.
 Crew members were assessed in the field and lab for proper sample collection, data recording, GPS use, field lab water processing, equipment calibration, and lab sample preparation and storage.
 An experienced staff member was paired with new personnel to reinforce project protocols and ensure high data quality.
-In June, Jennifer Jung gave refresher training to the water quality and invertebrate sampling crew.
-Ian Smith trained the fish sampling crew.
-Joe Fiorino attended the Royal Ontario Museum's course in fish identification.
-A mid field-season check was conducted in August.
+A mid field-season check was conducted in July.
 No problems were identified.